Frequently Asked Questions

 To help the student on their chosen path we offer career counseling, career seminars, résumé preparation assistance, interview preparation assistance, and maintain a listing of internships and job postings in many different areas.
 Our goal is to help Lees-McRae students successfully enter the competitive global market of the 21st Century.

 Who do I contact for computer questions?

-The goal of the Department of Information Technology is to support the mission of Lees-McRae College by providing technical support and technological guidance to all members of the Lees-McRae College community.
+The goal of the Office of Technology Services is to support the mission of Lees-McRae College by providing technical support and technological guidance to all members of the Lees-McRae College community.

-Additionally, the Department of Information Technology is dedicated to providing leadership in the area of technology and infrastructure improvements.
+Additionally, the Office of Technology Services is dedicated to providing leadership in the area of technology and infrastructure improvements.
 If you have questions, please visit the HelpDesk